RedisLabs/redislabs-docs/content/ri/memory-optimizations.md

 and you are ready to trade accuracy with speed and memory usage, consider using one of the following probabilistic data structures.
 You can use:

 - [HyperLogLog](https://redis.io/docs/data-types/hyperloglogs/) to estimate the number of unique observations in a set.
-- [Bloom filter or cuckoo filter](https://redis.io/docs/stack/bloom/) can be used for checking if an observation has already appeared in the stream (false positive matches are possible, but false negatives are not).
+- [Bloom filter or cuckoo filter](https://redis.io/docs/stack/bloom/) to check if an observation has already appeared in the stream.
+False positive matches are possible, but false negatives are not.
 - [t-digest](https://redis.io/docs/stack/bloom/) can be used for estimating the fraction or the number of observations in the stream that are smaller or larger than a given value.

 Bloom filter and cuckoo filter require [RedisBloom](https://redis.com/modules/redis-bloom/).